Microsatellite marker isolation and assessment

 In the present study, according to the microsatellite analysis results, all the Ae. albopictus populations were adequately allocated to two clades with significant genetic differences, and the best K value, as determined via the ΔK method of Evanno et al., was also equal to two (Fig. 2a).
 Combined with the STRUCTURE bar plot analysis, the Bayesian clustering analysis showed that all the Ae. albopictus populations were adequately allocated to two clades with certain locations from the subtropical and temperate regions genetically isolated from the other locations.
 (Fig. 2b&c).
 Moreover, a total of 86.4% of the variation was explained by 50 PCs in the discriminant analysis of principal components (DAPC) analysis; the results revealed two genetically isolated groups, and there was no clear relationship between the Ae. albopictus population structure and its distribution across climatic regions (Fig.2d).

-Haplotype network and phylogenetic analysis based on COI sequences
+Haplotype network and phylogenetic analysis based on coxI sequences

 Migration and correlation analyses between genetic indices and environmental factors

-As illustrated in Fig. 4, all five genetic indices and two environmental factors (i.e., temperature and rainfall) contributed equivalently to the first axis of the PCA, explaining up to 95.2% of the variation; the exception was the environmental factor latitude, which contributed more to the second axis, with a proportion of 17.5%.
+As illustrated in Fig. 4, all five genetic indices (i.e. ne, Shannon index, Hd, H, and π) and two environmental factors (i.e. temperature and rainfall) contributed equivalently to the first axis of the PCA, explaining up to 95.2% of the variation; the exception was the environmental factor latitude, which contributed more to the second axis, with a proportion of 17.5%.
 Combining these results with hierarchical clustering via MFA, all 17 Ae. albopictus populations were clustered into three groups, of which cluster II and cluster III were closely related to each other.
-When environmental factors were regarded as the major influencing factors, the molecular diversity indices of the populations in the tropical region were significantly higher than those in the other regions.
-These results also demonstrated that environmental factors, especially temperature and rainfall, may be the leading causes of differences in genetic diversity among different climatic regions.
+When environmental factors were regarded as the major influencing factors, the molecular diversity indices (i.e. Hd, k, and π) of the populations in the tropical region were significantly higher than those in the other regions (Additional File 3: TableS3).

 Migration patterns were assessed using divMigrate networks representing all 17 Ae. albopictus populations.
 As expected, Ae. albopictus was observed to have migrated frequently between the tropical and temperate areas in both directions (Fig. 1).
-A total of four major migration trends were observed among the different climatic regions with high gene flow (Nm>0.4).
-Two routes were found to have originated from the tropical and subtropical areas and reached Hebei and Beijing in the temperate area, while another two arrived in Guangdong and Guangxi from the southern subtropical area.
+A total of four major migration trends were observed among the different climatic regions with high gene flow (Nm > 0.4).
+Two trends were found to have originated from the tropical and subtropical areas and reached Hebei and Beijing in the temperate area, while another two arrived in Guangdong and Guangxi from the southern subtropical area.
 Compared with the south to north routes, the latter migration routes were substantially larger.
-Meanwhile, the Tajima’s D and Fu’s Fs values were negative, with no statistically significant p-values except in population JKCH (tropical region, Additional file 3: Table S3).
-Based on the COI sequences, the mismatch analysis results showed that the Harpending raggedness indices for all three haplotype clades were relatively low (ranging from 0.1054 to 0.1812, p>0.05), and unimodal mismatch distributions were observed among the different Ae. albopictus populations (Additional file 7: Figure S3).